kasimeka/balatro-mobile-essentials-mod/README.md

 ## extra recommendations

-- [Sticky Fingers](https://github.com/eramdam/sticky-fingers) - a port of the mobile release's touch controls (depends on smods)
+- [Sticky Fingers](https://github.com/eramdam/sticky-fingers) - a port of the mobile release's touch controls (requires smods)
 - [DismissAlert](https://github.com/Breezebuilder/DismissAlert) - allows the discovery alert icons to be dismissed and hidden by tapping their ❗ icon